Are you looking for an easy way to create and add file upload forms to your WordPress website?

 Step 6: Adding The Demo File Upload Form to a Page

-The last step is to publish your form on the front end so visitors can submit their files and content.
+The last step is to publish your WordPress form with image uploading on the front end so visitors can submit their files and content.
 First, copy the shortcode in the Kali Forms dashboard for your newly created file upload form.

 Then, create a new page on your site for file submissions and paste the shortcode in.
 You can also use an existing page or post.
 Then, publish or update the page and you’re done.

 Worried about your website’s security?
 We are not surprised.
 You should be.
 Uploading files can be dangerous if you accept certain formats.
-This is why it’s essential that you only host your website with one of CPOThemes’ recommended WordPress hosting providers.
+This is why it’s essential that you only host your website with one of CPOThemes’ recommended WordPress hosting providers or over at Hostinger.

 Summary: Creating a File Upload Form